 Houston has no shortage of outdoor, green spaces, and luckily for residents and visitors, the city's weather allows for outdoor activities year-round.
 Hit the trails at Memorial Park for an escape from routine.
 With some 30 miles of winding trails, you can spend a morning or afternoon immersed in nature without leaving the city.
 When you're done, take the opportunity to visit the park's newest section, the Eastern Glades.
 Weekends are definitely busier than weekdays but there is plenty of space to distance.

-Ice Skate at Discovery Green
+Roller Skate at Discovery Green

 Explore Houston by Bike

 Biking never gets old and it's a good way to have fun, do exercise and see the city.
 Get together with a few friends, mask up and head to Buffalo Bayou Park for a bike ride.
 You can pack a small picnic and stop in one of the park's green spaces to enjoy it.
 Don't own a bike?
 Tent one at one of Houston B-Cycle's stations.
 They've taken steps to remind riders to wash hands, wear gloves and maintain their distance.
 For other bike route ideas, read our Bayou City by Bike guide.